An end to the Stairway to Heaven

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

-The City and County of Honolulu’s Department of Design and Construction made it’s decision public Aug.
-29, stating they have selected The Nakoa Companies, Inc. to take on this project.
+The City and County of Honolulu’s Department of Design and Construction made its decision public Aug.
+29, stating they had selected The Nakoa Companies, Inc. to take on this project.

 The Nakoa Companies, Inc. is a Hawaii-based company that specializes in complex infrastructure projects.